ddc-datascience/Deep-Dive-Data-Science/index.md

 During the course, some event dates and due dates may need to be modified due to unforeseen conflicts, cancellations, etc. Any such changes will be announced in advance, and reflected in changes to the course calendar.

-## Course Description
+# Course Description

 The Deep Dive Coding Data Science Bootcamp is a 10-week long, intensive, immersive development course, covering a range of topics related to data science: fundamental data science concepts; Python and R programming; common data science tools (Jupyter, Guthub, Cloud), data collection and cleaning, exploratory data analysis, supervised and unsupervised learning methods, machine learning methods, artificail intelligence, natural language processing, and data visualization as students complete structured exercises, as well as individual and team projects.

 Students will become fluent in the data science process and create a project portfolio to present to employers.
 They will be exposed to professionals in the industry, to learn essential elements of the professionals’ success, and to build their own networks.
 Professional development, presentation, and image are also covered in preparation for entering the data science job market.

 There are two primary sets of deliverables:
-- Learning-based projects: Completion of five projects focused on different apllications of the data science tools taught in the bootcamp.
+- Learning-based projects: Completion of five projects focused on different applications of the data science tools taught in the bootcamp.
-- Capstone: Data science-based analysis of a relevant data set by teams of 3.
-This project will include a thorough apllication of the data science project using subjects taught during the bootcamp.
-Communication of the results through data visualization will be key.
+- Capstone: Large-scale data science-based analysis of a relevant data set by teams of 3-4.
+This project will include a thorough application of the data science process using tools taught during the bootcamp.
+The communication of the results during a presentation through data visualization will be key.

-## Instructors and coaches
+# Instructors and coaches

 - Lead instructor: Cliff Lewis
   - E-mail: [clewis47@cnm.edu](mailto:clewis47@cnm.edu)